baychub/cb-gsg/Getting-Started.md

 4. Connect each RSP sensor to a PoE+ port on the switch.
 5. Connect the PoE+ switch to the router and power on the switch.

-	a
+	RSP sensors will get their IP addresses from the DHCP server on the router.

 7. Check the LEDs on the RSP sensors.

 	The LEDs will go through a series of patterns, and after 1-2 minutes they should be flashing pinkish-white.
-The LEDs will continue flashing pinkish-white until you install and run the RSP Controller application, and it connects to the sensors.
+The LEDs will continue flashing pinkish-white until you install and run the RSP Controller application, which will connect to the sensors and allow them to finish th.

 	If the LEDs are not flashing pinkish-white as expected, disconnect and reconnect the sensors.
 If that doesn't work, repeat this whole section.
 Next, try the suggestions in the LED section of [this FAQ](https://01.org/rsp-sw-toolkit/faq-0).